discolabs/shopify-theme-scaffold/README.md

 When including these snippets in your template files, you'd use something like `{% include 'head-title' %}`.

 #### Templates Directory
 All `.liquid` files in `/templates` are copied directly into `/theme/templates` on compilation.
-Customer templates in `/templates/customers` are copied to the corresponding directory.
+Customer templates in `/templates/customers` are copied to `/theme/templates/customers`.

 ## Choosing a CSS Preprocessor